andri-c/student2/_posts/2023-08-15-Tools_Plans_Sample.md

 - Thursday - Setup Tools on laptop and/or Cloud Computer.
 - Friday - Review and test as a Pair.
 Spend 25 minutes at one keyboard then switch for next 25 minutes.

+I was not put in the class for the first week.
+Therefore, I was instead put into a trio with Katie and Deeshi and was assisted help downloading files.
+When downloading the cloud, it was a struggle to download the rubies and necessary files to start, but I was able to redownload everything the next day and it all went smoothly.